christopherwaltham/UBC_PHYS_Python-crash-course/0. Setting up the Tools/README.md

 - Download the _Python 3.7 version_ installer suitable for your operating system from https://www.anaconda.com/download/
   - If you are using a Windows computer, you will need to know if your computer is built on a 32-bit or 64-bit architecture.
 You can find this by following the instructions in [this](https://www.howtogeek.com/howto/21726/how-do-i-know-if-im-running-32-bit-or-64-bit-windows-answers/) link.
-  - If you are using a Mac made any time after 2007 you will have a 64-bit architecture.
+  - If you are using a Mac made after 2007 you will have a 64-bit architecture.
 If your computer is older, see [this](https://www.macobserver.com/tips/how-to/mac-32-bit-64-bit/) guide.
 - Run the installer.
 - You will get a prompt to install Visual Studio Code.
 We do not need this text editor for this course, so you do not need to download it.

 ## Setting up a virtual environment
 Different projects might need to use different versions of Python.
-We will, therefore, set up "virtual environments" every time we want to run Python code.
+We will, therefore, set up a "virtual environment" that we can use for executing Python code.
 This will also enable us to access the packages we want and ensure they do not conflict.
-- Launch Anaconda Navigator
+- Launch `Anaconda-Navigator`
-  - you will find Anaconda in Launchpad on Mac or your start menu on Windows.
+  - you will find the Anaconda-Navigator in launchpad in macOS and in the start menu in Windows.
 - Go to the _Environments_ tab on the left-hand side of the screen.
 - Click the _Create_ button at the bottom of the screen.
 - The dialogue seen in this figure will appear: